delivery-solutions/ds-proximity-sdk-react-native/README.md

 ### On Geofence

-This event is triggered when the user whose location is being tracked enters the vicinity of the adress of the associated order.
-If there is anything that you want to do once the user reaches it's destination, then that can be done here.
+This event is triggered when the user, whose location is being tracked, enters any configured geofence boundary of the store that is associated with the order.
+If there is anything that you want to do once the user breached/enters the geofence boundary, then that can be done here.
+Currently, we support two types of geofence boundary `nearby` and `at-location`.

 ```js
 Proximity.onGeofence = (isTracking) => {